tobiasdemaine/bmapShaders/README.md

 - https://thebookofshaders.com/
 - https://www.shadertoy.com/

-The bMap Scene has multiple surfaces which parallel the physical projection planes (the ground, the tree trunks and the tree foliage).
+The bMap Scene has multiple surfaces that parallel the physical projection planes (the ground, the tree trunks and the tree foliage).
 Once Logged into bMap you are presented with the main Screen.
 It is broken into 4 layers.
 From the top : menu, surface builder & preview, your shaders & other people's shaders.

 ![Main Screen](assets/img/mainScreen.png?raw=true)